D0LBA3B/Dashbraco/README.md

 ## Support

-For any issues or feature requests, please open a [GitHub Issue](https://github.com/D0LBA3B/Dashbraco/issues)
+For any issues or feature requests, please open a [GitHub Issue](https://github.com/D0LBA3B/Dashbraco/issues).

 ---

-Enjoy enhanced insights and analytics with **Dashbraco**, the ultimate dashboard package for Umbraco!
+Explore enhanced insights and analytics with **Dashbraco**, the ultimate dashboard package for Umbraco (coming soon)!